 - 5. Timeframe for Peer Teaching Assessments: This peer assessment process emphasizes assessing an instructor's overall teaching program, one course at a time.
 Graduate and undergraduate courses if an instructor teaches at both levels should be assessed.
 This may mean that multiple courses at the undergraduate or graduate levels would be assessed over an instructor's teaching career but not necessarily in the same semester. - a.
-New (non-tenured) tenure-track faculty: For new tenure-track faculty, one peer teaching assessment is expected to be completed before the instructor's third-year progress assessment and once more prior submitting the promotion and tenure packet.
-Ideally, two assessments would be completed before the third-year progress assessment (one undergraduate and one graduate course, if the instructor teaches at both levels, or two undergraduate or two graduate courses if the instructor teaches at only one level). - b.
-Tenured faculty: For tenured faculty, a minimum of one peer teaching assessment is expected to be completed within each five-year period after being tenured. - c.
-Non-tenure-track faculty: For lecturers and other non-tenure-track teaching faculty, a minimum of one peer teaching assessment is expected to be completed within each five-year period.
+New (non-tenured) tenure-track faculty: For new tenure-track faculty, peer teaching assessments should be completed at least twice (one undergraduate and one graduate course, if the instructor teaches at both levels, or two undergraduate or two graduate courses if the instructor teaches at only one level) before the instructor's third-year progress assessment and once prior to the instructor submitting his/her tenure and promotion packet. - b.
+Tenured faculty: For tenured faculty, a minimum of two peer teaching assessments (one undergraduate and one graduate course, if the instructor teaches at both levels, or two undergraduate or two graduate courses if the instructor teaches at only one level) should be completed within each seven year period after being tenured. - c.
+Non-tenure-track faculty: For lecturers and other non-tenure-track teaching faculty, a minimum of two peer teaching assessments (one undergraduate and one graduate course, if the instructor teaches at both levels, or two undergraduate or two graduate courses if the instructor teaches at only one level) should be completed within each five year period.